 “It’s all in my head,” he thought.
 Then suddenly he was grabbed from the side.
 A hand came from nowhere and grabbed Josh’s jacket.
 It was the stranger again.

 “What do you want!” screamed Josh, “I haven’t done anything!”

 “Shut up, you’re drawing attention!” a deep voice snapped as the stranger dragged Josh down into a side alley.

-Josh was pushed hard against a wall.
+Josh was pushed hard up against a wall.
 He started to shout for help but was suddenly struck with a blow to his stomach which took the wind out of him, preventing him from shouting further.
-He had been in fights before and had received many punches but this was a blow that put him out of action, nearly crippling him to the floor.
-As he was trying to catch his breath he saw the stranger looking up the alleyway where they had just come from.
+He had been in fights before and had received many punches, but this was a blow that put him out of action, nearly crippling him to the floor.
+As he was trying to catch his breath, he saw the stranger looking up the alleyway where they had just come from.
 He then turned his attention back to Josh.

 “Come on, follow me!” he commanded.

 The stranger started walking away down the alley.
 Josh didn’t understand, the man wasn’t forcing him but seemed to take it for granted he would obey.
 He was right.
 Although Josh was scared and confused, he suddenly felt the stranger wasn’t a threat anymore and felt compelled to follow.